-Chaired by Michael R. Berman, MD, MBI, and Brijen J. Shah, MD, and a working subcommittee of the ISMMS Graduate Medical Education Committee (GMEC), the CLER Subcommittee comprises GME leaders, faculty, and residents/fellows and works to meet the ACGME’s expectations for an optimal clinical learning environment to achieve safe and high quality patient care in the following domains:
+Chaired by Brijen J. Shah, MD and Daniel I. Steinberg, MD, and a working subcommittee of the ISMMS Graduate Medical Education Committee (GMEC), the CLER Subcommittee comprises GME leaders, faculty, and residents/fellows and works to meet the ACGME’s expectations for an optimal clinical learning environment to achieve safe and high quality patient care in the following domains:

 - Patient safety reporting, education, and engagement, including the opportunity to participate in investigations and follow-up

 - Professionalism education and engagement, including resident and faculty perceptions of professionalism and the establishment of effective policies and procedures for addressing concerns and reports of unprofessional behavior

 - Quality improvement education and engagement in quality improvement activities and committees, including initiatives related to health care disparities

 - Transitions of care education and engagement, including communications between consult teams and patient transfers between services and locations

 - Supervision education and monitoring, including resident and faculty perceptions of adequacy and the roles of clinical staff members other than physicians